 Building her career since 1995, Sue holds diplomas in Shiatsu Therapy (1997) and TCM Acupuncture (1999).
 Sue also graduated from Sutherland-Chan Massage Therapy School and Teaching Clinic in 2001 and has held a registration in Massage Therapy ever since.

-After 24 years as a Traditional Chinese Medicine (TCM) Acupuncturist, Sue resigned from the College of Traditional Chinese Medicine and Acupuncturists in March 2023.
+After 24 years as a Traditional Chinese Medicine (TCM) Acupuncturist, Sue retired from the College of Traditional Chinese Medicine and Acupuncturists in March 2023.
 She continues to offer acupuncture within the scope of massage therapy.

 Sue also holds certifications in NISA (Neuromuscular Integrated Structural Alignment), Lymph Drainage, Craniosacral Therapy, Cosmetic Acupuncture, Aromatherapy, Thai Massage and more.

 Over the years Sue has had the pleasure of connecting with wider audiences through the following organizations and more:

 These are some of the educational institutes Sue has received training through: